High-resolution chirplet transform: from parameters analysis to parameters combination: Multi-resolution synchroextracting chirplet transform

-Theorem 5 shows a very interesting result that the combined IF equation not only can cover the instantaneous characteristic of chirp-like signals but also covers the instantaneous information of transient signals, which unifies the well-known IF and group delay detectors proposed in the SST [20,21] and the time-reassigned SST [31,32].
+Theorem 5 shows a very interesting result that the combined IF equation not only can cover the instantaneous characteristic of chirp-like signals but also can cover the instantaneous information of impulse signals, which unifies the well-known IF and group delay detectors proposed in the SST [21,26] and the time-reassigned SST [31,32].

-Based on the combined IF equation (53), a novel TF representation called the multi-resolution synchroextracting chirplet transform (MrSECT) is proposed, which is
+Based on the combined IF equation (38), a novel TF representation called the multi-resolution synchroextracting chirplet transform (MrSECT) is proposed, which is

-Considering the calculation error, it is suggested that (58) be expressed as
+Considering the calculation error, it is suggested that (40) be expressed as

 where $\Delta\omega$ is the discrete frequency interval.